OHFA Lead Paint Safe Pilot Loan Program for Qualified Toledo Homeowners

 - [final rate dependent on total housing cost ratio]

 All loans require monthly payments amortized over 10 to 20 years depending on loan amount and borrower's income.

 - For loan amounts between $4,000 and $10,000, a loan term and amortization period up to 10 years is allowable.

 - For loan amounts between $10,000 and $15,000, a loan term and amortization period up to 20 years is allowable.

 Loan term, interest rate and amortization period shall be modified so that a borrower's total monthly housing costs will not exceed 30% of monthly income.

-1 unit owner occupied structures built before 1978 and located in a high lead poisoning risk census tract defined by the city of Toledo – see below for a list of eligible census tracts.
+1-unit owner occupied structures built before 1978 and located in the city of Toledo.

 Borrower income shall not exceed 120% of the 2021 Area Median Gross Income for Lucas County.